 - Hike Lava Lake Trail

-Seeing each of the places on this list will give you the ultimate Big Sky experience.
-There is some crucial information about each of the locations and activities you need to know about to get the best out of your visit to Big Sky.
-Please keep reading to find out more about this list of 11, why you should visit Big Sky, and where to stay when you get there.
+Seeing each place on this list will give you the ultimate Big Sky experience.
+There is some crucial information about each location and activity you need to know about to get the best out of your visit to Big Sky.
+Please keep reading to learn more about this list of 11, why you should visit Big Sky, and where to stay when you arrive.

-You should visit Big Sky, Montana, if you want the perfect taste of what the Rocky Mountain region has to offer.
-Outdoor activities make up the best and most common things to do in the area, so if you like skiing, hiking, fishing, golfing, or mountain biking, this is the place for you.
+You should visit Big Sky, Montana to have the perfect taste of what the Rocky Mountain region has to offer.
+Outdoor activities are the best and most common things to do in the area, so if you like skiing, hiking, fishing, golfing, or mountain biking, this is the place for you.

-Big Sky is located in southwestern Montana, just south of the city of Bozeman.
+Big Sky is located in southwestern Montana, just south of Bozeman.
 The community of Big Sky is the gateway to Yellowstone National Park, and it shares Yellowstone's exquisite natural beauty.

-Big Sky has a rocky mountain climate that varies a lot between the summer and winter months.
+Big Sky has a rocky mountain climate that varies greatly between the summer and winter.
 The summers are often warm and comfortable, while the winters can be frigid with large amounts of snow.
-Luckily there are plenty of activities for both the warm and cold seasons.
+Luckily, plenty of activities are available during both the warm and cold seasons.

 The Top Things to Do in Big Sky, Montana

-The following list includes a balance of natural and cultural locations and activities that make Big Sky a magical place.
+The following list includes a balance of natural and cultural locations and activities that make Big Sky magical.
 Again, the available activities in Big Sky look very different depending on the season.
-For summer, expect hiking and mountain biking because winter is reserved for snow-based fun.
+Expect hiking and mountain biking for summer because winter is reserved for snow-based fun.

 1. Big Sky Ski Resort

 The Big Sky Ski Resort is one of the largest ski areas in the country in terms of land meant for skiing.
 There are ski slopes of all difficulties, including some of the most challenging slopes in North America.
-The resort has activities other than skiing like ziplining and even has summertime activities such as hiking and archery.
+The resort has activities other than skiing, like ziplining, and summertime activities like hiking and archery.

-The resort has a mountain village that contains places to shop and eat alongside several hotels that provide quick access to the slopes.
+The resort has a mountain village with places to shop and eat alongside several hotels providing quick access to the slopes.
 A tram can take guests up to the top of Lone Peak Mountain for panoramic views and the opportunity for a most extreme skiing session.

 The Big Sky ski lifts are typically open from 9 am to 4 pm, but skiing and other activity availability vary depending on the time of year and weather.
 A lift ticket costs around $150 for adults and $90 for children, but discounts apply for season pass holders and other special members.